wp-plugins/seamless-donations/readme.txt

 === Seamless Donations ===
 Contributors: allendav, designgeneers
 Donate link: http://www.allendav.com/
-Tags: donation, donations, paypal, donate, non-profit, charity, gifts Requires at least: 3.4
+Tags: adopt-me, donation, donations, paypal, donate, non-profit, charity, gifts Requires at least: 3.4
 Tested up to: 4.1
-Stable tag: 3.3.1
+Stable tag: 3.3.3
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Receive and manage PayPal donations (including repeating donations), track donors and send customized thank you messages.

 == Description ==

+__Note: This plugin is no longer actively developed nor maintained!__

+__Note: This plugin is available for adoption.__

 Need more than just a PayPal donation button?
 Would you like to allow your visitors to donate in honor of someone?
 Invite them to subscribe to your mailing list?
 Choose from desginated funds?
 Do donations that